JMongol/twilio-test-toolkit/README.md

 Gathers
 --------------

 Gathers are used to collect digits from the caller (e.g. "press 1 to speak with a representative, press 2 to cancel").
 Twilio handles Gathers by speaking the contents of the Gather and waiting for a digit or digits to be pressed.
 If nothing is pressed, it continues with the script.
-If something is pressed, it aborts processing the current script and POSTs the digits (via params[:Digits]) to the path specified by the action attribute.
-TTT handles Gathers in a similar way.
+If something is pressed, it aborts processing the current script and makes a request with the digits (via params[:Digits]) to the path specified by the action attribute.
+If no method is specified in the options, this will be a post TTT handles Gathers in a similar way.

 You can only interact with a gather by calling *within_gather*: